chemodun/X4-GateManager/README.md

 ## Acknowledgements

 - [EGOSOFT](https://www.egosoft.com) - for the game itself (In fact - for the series of games)!
 - Enormous big thank to [Forleyor](https://github.com/Forleyor), for his help with Lua!
 For make me curious about it and for his patience!
-Without him I will never start to make this mod!
+Without him I will never touched the Lua and started to make this mod!
 - Thanks to all members of the [X4 modding channel](https://discord.com/channels/337098290917146624/502057640877228042) on [Egosoft Discord](https://discord.com/invite/zhs8sRpd3m).
 - Thanks to [SirNukes](https://next.nexusmods.com/profile/sirnukes?gameId=2659) for his awesome `Mod Support APIs` without which this mod would not be possible!